 If most of your session take place outside, we hope you have a nice jacket.
 But besides that, you should have at least one wind cover in your arsenal.

 These devices are useful year round but they're also wonderful during the winter as this shield prevents unwanted airflow from affecting your heat output.

 This heat trapper keeps your coals glowing.
 However, the higher amount of focused heat will turn up the temperature on your bowl, so keep that in mind.

 You may have to move the coals around as you get used to the device but everyone can agree on the usefulness of a wind cover.

-Does Cane Mint gain power in the winter?
+Does Cane Mint gain power in a cold front?
 Will Mango Habanero actually warm you up?
 Give it a try and we'll revisit these questions again later this year.

 We hope these quick tips help you face a smokey cold front and provide you with some new tips for an excellent season of hookah.
 Old school tips with trial and error helped create this blog and we gain more knowledge when we share with one another.